-9.1 Roan 1 PV Project
+9.1 Roan 2 PV Project

-9.1.1 Opportunities

-- The ZVI is contained to the local area with Foreground/ Mid Ground distancing due to undulating terrain and thornveld vegetation.
-This would result in a moderate zone of visual influence. - National energy objectives for renewable energy and job creation will be met with the site located within the REDZ area. - No significant landscape features located within the ZVI.
+- 9.1.1 Opportunities - The ZVI is contained to the local area with Foreground/ Mid Ground distancing due to undulating terrain and thornveld vegetation.
+This would result in a moderate zone of visual influence. - National energy objectives for renewable energy and job creation will be met with the site located within the REDZ area. - Although interesting, the Renosterberg hill is not significant landscape feature in the landscape. - 9.1.2 Constraints - High Exposure views from adjacent Renosterberg Safari & Farm game farm hunting areas.

-9.1.2 Constraints

-High Exposure views from adjacent Renosterberg Safari & Farm game farm and hunting accommodation areas without mitigation.